Odobo/vertx3-service-proxy/README.md

 });
 ~~~~

-The final parameter is an `ExceptionMapper` (functional Interface ) which can be used to map and exception to the method fail class.
-I use exceptions in the service implementation sometimes when things go wrong we can map specific exceptions to error.
+The final parameter is an `ExceptionMapper` (functional Interface) which can be used to map and exception to the method fail class.
+I use exceptions in the service implementation sometimes when things go wrong, we can map specific exceptions to error codes.

-Javascript does not support exception mapping
+Javascript does not support exception mapping for implemented services.

 ~~~~javascript